apache/kylin/website/_docs/howto/howto_backup_metadata.md

 cp meta_backups/meta_2016_06_10_20_24_50/cube/kylin_sales_cube.json /path/to/restore_new/cube/
 {% endhighlight %}

-At this point you can use modify/fix the metadata manually.
+At this point, you can modify/fix the metadata manually.

 Restore from this directory: